PROFILE

 its reserves of coal and oil, and its industrial

 base is weak.
-However, the country's main
+The country's main endowments

-endowments include its vast human resource base,
+include its vast human resource base, rich

-rich agricultural land, relatively abundant
+agricultural land, relatively abundant water,

-water, and substantial reserves of natural gas.
+and substantial reserves of natural gas.

 Since independence in 1971, Bangladesh has